Having a robotic lawn mower can be extremely convenient. But it’s good to do your research before investing.

 Husqvarna Automower 310 AM310 robotic lawn mower, $1,499, Amazon

-It’s reported that the average American spends about 70 hours each year cutting the grass.
+It’s reported that the average American spends about 70 hours each year cutting grass.
 There’s so much you could do with those extra days, and Honda knows it.
-The Miimo 3000 is now available in the U.S. One of the benefits of Honda’s system is that a Miimo representative will visit your yard and set up the machine to cut your lawn so that you don’t have to do the guesswork.
+That’s exactly why they launched the Miimo 3000 in the U.S. One of the benefits of Honda’s system is that a Miimo representative will visit your yard and set up the machine to cut your lawn, so that you don’t have to do the guesswork.

-The rep will set boundary wires and program the machine so that it knows where to cut.
-Get all that intricate work done while you relax and recharge!
+The rep will set boundary wires and program the machine so that it knows where to cut, thus saving you even that set-up time we mentioned before.
 Worried about the Miimo being stolen?
 An anti-theft system shuts the device down if it’s lifted while cutting, and the mower won’t start again until you input your PIN.
+So, well guarded too.

 Honda Miimo HRM3000, $3,000, Honda